luciusmagn/magnusi.tech/posts/huoh.md

 "Give it back, are you gonna school me about the dangers of smoking!?" says Neiro angrily.

 "No far from it, what I'm saying it, these suck," he responds as he throws it away.
-"I believe, that quality is preferable."
+"I believe... that quality is preferable."

 Horus pulls out the cigar from earlier out of the breast pocket of his trench coat.